 P. ramorum was first isolated in the United States in 1995, in Mill Valley, California, where it was found to kill oaks and tanoaks.
 It is now known to cause damage to a wide range of trees and ornamental plants.
 The disease has been found on various native hosts in 14 coastal counties in California, in Curry County Oregon and in Nassau County, NY.
 The pathogen has been confirmed in nursery stock in California, Oregon, Washington and British Columbia.

-As of July 13, 2005, 32 plant species have been proven hosts and another 37 plants have been associated with the disease.
+As of August 2013, 46 plant species have been proven hosts and another 71 plants have been associated with the disease.
 Some of these species can be grown in Illinois and include Japanese pieris, Douglas fir, rhododendron, witchhazel, viburnum, beech, and lilac.
-The official US host list is provided by USDA-APHIS at http://www.aphis.usda.gov/hungrypests/suddenOakDeath.shtml.
+See the following link for the official P. ramorum U.S. host list is provided by USDA-APHIS.
 Keep in mind that the list changes often, so note the revision date on any such listing.

 The introduction of this pathogen to Illinois would be devastating for the affected nurseries, forests and landscapes.
 Thus, we must all be aware of this disease and the need for accurate and rapid diagnosis and response.